Jimboom7/AlphaJong/readme.md

 ### Parameters
 The default parameters are usually fine.
 If you want to modify the behaviour of the bot (e.g. more aggressive playstyle) you can change some constants at the top of the script:

+* Performance Mode: Decides how accurate and fast the bot will play.
+0 is the fastest mode with low accuracy, 4 is the slowest mode with high accuracy.
 * Defense Constants: Constants that modify the defensive playstyle.
 * Calls: Constants that modify how often the bot calls for tiles.
 * Hand Evaluation Constants: Constants that modify how the value of hands is calculated.
 Influences if the bot goes for fast or expensive hands.